Heel Spur Surgery

 Heel spur surgery should be used only as a last resort after other, more conservative treatment methods have failed to produce successful results.
 When a heel spur is identified and treated early, conservative methods usually prove to be very effective, particularly orthotic shoe inserts.
 However, if left unchecked a heel spur and its symptoms could become more serious and heel spur surgery may then be needed.

 Like with any surgical procedure, with heel spur surgery there are risks and possible negative results that you must be aware of before entering the procedure.
 For example, there is often a recovery period where you must limit weight bearing to allow the tissue to heal.
 In addition there can be damage to nerve tissue during the procedure that could cause numbing afterwards in various areas around the heel.
 In rare cases, heel pain may persist after surgery, although in most cases pain usually diminishes after about a week.

-The key to avoiding heel spur surgery is prevention.
 There are many factors that contribute to the formation of a heel spur such as ill-fitting shoes, repetitive or excessive stress on the feet, overuse, sudden weight gain, and obesity.
 Addressing these factors can significantly improve your chances of preventing heel spurs.
 Also, if pain does become noticeable it is important to treat it immediately before symptoms worsen.
 If caught early, a heel spur can be successfully treated with conservative methods such as rest, icing, and stretching.
 In addition, simple orthotic shoe inserts such as our famous Heel Cups, Heel Seats, Heel Pads, Arch Supports, and Insoles can also reverse the symptoms of heel spurs and prevent reoccurrences.

 Heel Spurs Knowlege Base: